aws-samples/aiot-e2e-sagemaker-greengrass-v2-nvidia-jetson/README_jetson_nano_setup.md

 ### Author: Daekeun Kim (daekeun@)

 The instructions below assume that you have installed Jetpack 4.5.1.
-But even if the jetpack version is updated, the installation method won't change much.
+But even if the Jetpack version is updated, the installation method won't change much.

 ## 1. Prerequisites and Dependencies
 ```bash